Hill International: International expansion

 Hill has been "International" since its beginnings.
 Some CMS clients who became Hill clients were involved with projects in Europe and Africa, including an early iron pellet plant project (in the late 1970s).

 In 1981, Hill represented a Filipino labor contractor providing on-site claims and dispute resolution services at King Khalid Military City, a project being built in Saudi Arabia by the United States Army Corps of Engineers.
 The form of contract was the FAR.

 Hill first attempted to open a non-field overseas office in London in 1981 when it hired John A.W.
 Tanner, an executive with Pullman Swindell (now Swindell Dressler International Co.)
-The venture was ultimately unsuccessful and the office closed in 1985.
+The venture was ultimately unsuccessful, and the office closed in 1985.

 However, Hill continued to expand its international claims work.
 Its contacts in the nuclear plant claims arena included General Electric (who used Hill services on its Boiling Water Reactor).
 GE's overseas subsidiaries also used Hill's services on several claims in Egypt, including the Abu Sultan Power Plant and other projects in the early 1980s.
 The firm assisted a Spanish joint venture in evaluating their potential claims against the government of Kuwait on a major road modernization project in Kuwait City.
-This continued business in the Middle East led Hill's management to target this region for an overseas office.

 By this time, in 1983, Richter had authored a book, International Construction Claims, Avoiding and Resolving Disputes and the international momentum landed Hill in Abu Dhabi with an independent overseas office that was turning a profit from the start.
 Hill had landed the role as a lead consultant for the Abu Dhabi Claims Committee.